 Just over 6% of the population belongs to a visible minority, the largest of which are: South Asian (1.8%), Chinese (1.2%), Japanese (0.8%), Southeast Asian (0.6%), Black (0.5%), Filipino (0.4%), and Latin American (0.4%).
 About 3.4% of the population in Kelowna belong to an Aboriginal group, all of which are First Nations.
 The White population is more than 90%.
 About 15% of the population is foreign-born.

-Kelowna has a fairly old population with an average age of 41.1 years, compared to the Canadian average of 37.6.
+Kelowna has a fairly older population structure with an average age of 41.1 years, compared to the Canadian average of 37.6.
 Just 4.8% of the population is under the age of 5, compared with 5.6% for all of Canada.

 Kelowna previously had a Chinatown.
 Most of the Chinatown residents were male.
 Ethnic Chinese accounted for 15% of Kelowna's population in 1910.
 By 2010, this proportion had fallen to less than 1%.

 Kelowna has one of the highest crime rates of any metro areas in Canada, most of which is property crime.
 Still, it's rated as one of the most livable cities Canada.

 Kelowna Population Growth